From Proper Scoring Rules to Max-Min Optimal Forecast Aggregation: Axiomatization of QA pooling

-\paragraph{\textbf{Generalizing to higher dimensions}} In Appendix~\ref{appx:axiomatization}, we discuss extending our axiomatization to arbitrary values of $n$ in a way that, again, describes the class of QA pooling operators.
-An important challenge is extending the monotonicity axiom: what is an appropriate generalization of an increasing function in higher dimensions?
-We show that the notion we need is \emph{cyclical monotonicity}, which we define and discuss.
-We then present our axiomatization (Definition~\ref{def:wop}) and prove that the axioms represent precisely all QA pooling operators (Theorem~\ref{thm:representation}).
+In Appendix~\ref{appx:extending}, we generalize our axioms from $n = 2$ outcomes to arbitrary values of $n$.
+An important challenge is extending the monotonicity axiom: in higher dimensions, what is the appropriate generalization of an increasing function?
+We show that the correct notion is \emph{cyclical monotonicity}, which we define and discuss.
+We then present our axiomatization (Definition~\ref{def:qa_ax}) and prove that the axioms constitute a characterization of the class of QA pooling operators (Theorem~\ref{thm:representation}).
 On a high level, the proof is not dissimilar to that of Theorem~\ref{thm:representation_n2}, though the details are fairly different and more technical.\\

 In conclusion, in Definition~\ref{def:wop_n2} we made a list of natural properties that a pooling operator may satisfy.
 Theorem~\ref{thm:representation_n2} shows that the pooling operators satisfying these properties are exactly the QA pooling operators.
-In Appendix~\ref{appx:axiomatization}, we generalize this theorem to higher dimensions, thus fully axiomatizing QA pooling.
+In Appendix~\ref{appx:extending}, we generalize this theorem to higher dimensions, thus fully axiomatizing QA pooling.
 This result gives us an additional important reason to believe that QA pooling with respect to a proper scoring rule is a fundamental notion.